Eat Out (But Not Outside!)

 The MAC is reopening on Wednesday 26 May with three gallery spaces to peruse and coffee and lunches available in the Café Bar.
 Measures will be in place to ensure a safe visit, including a one-way system, social distancing measures, extra sanitising measures and a face covering policy.

 Go on a Shopping Spree

 Belfast is the place to go for some serious retail therapy – whether it’s working on your summer wardrobe or finishing off your lockdown DIY project with gorgeous home accessories.
-Find fashion for all budgets in Victoria Square and CastleCourt, and gifts and homeware in Avoca or Belfast’s independent retailers.
+Find fashion for all budgets in Victoria Square and CastleCourt, and gifts and homeware in Belfast’s independent retailers.